adap/flower/doc/source/how-to-use-driver-api.rst

     # Add a training configuration for 1 epoch only to the RecordSet
     recordset.configs_records["my_config"] = ConfigsRecord({"epochs": 1})

-Next, we create a list of :code:`Messages`, one for each node ID.
-To do so, we loop over all node IDs and run :code:`Driver.create_message()` with the :code:`recordset` as the content of the message:
+Next, we create a list of :code:`Message` objects, one for each node ID.
+To do so, we loop over all node IDs and run :code:`Driver.create_message()` with the :code:`recordset` as the content of the message.
+We also specify that :code:`message_type=MessageType.TRAIN` to instruct the :code:`ClientApp` to run its train method.
+(The other options for :code:`message_type` are :code:`MessageType.EVALUATE` and :code:`MessageType.Query`, for the evaluation and query tasks in the :code:`ClientApp`.)
+Here is the following code:

 .. code-block:: python